decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

 // dist/engine/types.d.ts:95:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
 // dist/engine/types.d.ts:104:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // dist/engine/types.d.ts:105:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// dist/runtime/initialization.d.ts:12:5 - (ae-forgotten-export) The symbol "ActionButton" needs to be exported by the entry point index.d.ts
+// dist/runtime/initialization.d.ts:14:5 - (ae-forgotten-export) The symbol "PointerEventType" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)